matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

     * Pros:
         * Lowest latency
         * Could use media control to seek
+        * Supports multiple senders
+        * Works with CDGs and other enterprisey scanners which know how to scan VOIP payloads
-        * Automatically supports variable streams via SFU
+        * Could automatically support variable streams via SFU to adapt to network conditions
         * If the SFU does E2EE and archiving, you get that for free.
     * Cons:
         * Complex; you can’t just download the file via HTTP